ncatlab/nlab-content/pages/8172.md

 +-- {: .num_remark}
 ###### Remark/Warning

 Consecutive morphisms in an $E$-exact sequence according to def. \ref{ExactSequences} in general need not compose up to homotopy, to the [[zero morphism]].
-But this does become true for sequences of $E$-injective objects, defined below in def. \ref{EInjective}.
+But this does become true (lemma \ref{ConsecutiveMapsInEAdamsResolutionComposeToZero} below) for sequences of $E$-injective objects, defined below in def. \ref{EInjective}.

 =--